ysyk2021/the-art-of-feedback-in-the-workplace-providing-constructive-criticism-and-encouragement/src/chapter-2-1.md

-Chapter 2: Understanding the Role of Feedback in Employee Development: Recognizing the Benefits of Feedback for Employee Growth and Development
+Recognizing the Benefits of Feedback for Employee Growth and Development
 ===============================================================================================================================================

 Feedback plays a critical role in employee growth and development.
 In this chapter, we will explore the benefits of feedback in the workplace.